Timothy-L-Baron/textantasy/README.md

 It is currently in progress and can partially be played from main2.

-Copy all the files in the same folder and run from 'main2'.
+Copy all the files into the same folder and run from 'main2'.